Beth Walsh, MA

 The Society of Obstetricians and Gynaecologists of Canada

 Induced abortion.
 EBSCO DynaMed website.
 Available at:

-Medical abortion.
+Medical abortion procedures.
 American Pregnancy Association website.
 Available at:

 What is medical abortion?
 National Abortion Federation website.
 Available at:

 http://www.prochoice.org/about_abortion/facts/medical_abortion.html.
 Accessed December 28, 2016.